nikolaygtitov/CSC573/Project_2/README.md

 ```
  python ngtitov_p2mpclient.py arg1 arg2 ... arg(i) arg(i+1) arg(i+2) arg(i+3)
  ```
- where at least 4 (four) arguments are required and specifed as follows:
+ where at least 4 (four) arguments are required and specified as follows:
  *	arg1, arg2, . . . , arg(i):

     Host name(s) or IPv4 address(es) of the Server(s).
 Can take any number of servers.